 A new generation of leaders ensured the tribe’s survival through their readiness to embrace new economic systems, technology and alliances.
 Wiremu Kīngi Te Aweawe, John Mason Durie, Tūiti Makitānara and Rangiputangatahi Māwhete were among those who became involved in local and national politics, and encouraged Rangitāne to become entrepreneurial during and after the depression years.
 Adelaide Poananga, who had lived in the USA for some years, provided leadership for uniting Rangitāne people in urban areas.
 She was also instrumental in establishing the Māori Battalion Hall in Palmerston North.

-In the second half of the 20th century, contributions by Rangitāne to Māori and to the nation were also made by such exceptional people as Tipi Rōpiha (public servant), Rangi Ruru Karaitiana (musician), Rina Moore (doctor), Manahi Nītama Paewai (rugby player and doctor), Taylor Mihaere (Palmerston North city councillor), Brian Poananga (military leader and diplomat), Barbara Devonshire (Māori welfare officer), Inia Te Rangi (chairman of Te Mauri o Rangitaane, the council of elders) and Rangi Fitzgerald (member, Rangitaane Māori Committee).
+In the second half of the 20th century, contributions by Rangitāne to Māori and to the nation were also made by such exceptional people as Tipi Rōpiha (public servant), Rangi Ruru Karaitiana (musician), Rina Moore (doctor), Manahi Nītama Paewai (rugby player and doctor), Taylor Mihaere (Palmerston North city councillor), Brian Poananga (military leader and diplomat), Barbara Devonshire (Māori welfare officer), Inia Te Rangi (chair of Te Mauri o Rangitaane, the council of elders) and Rangi Fitzgerald (member, Rangitaane Māori Committee).

 Tipi Rōpiha was the first Māori to lead a government department, as under-secretary for Māori Affairs from 1948 to 1957.
 His daughter, Rina Moore, was the first Māori woman to graduate as a medical doctor, in 1949.